Skip to Content

 Action

-The UniWave200 device will be partially submerged as it sits on the seabed, with an opening on one side to allow the movement of the waves in and out of the chamber.
-Integrated structural steel pontoons will be attached to the sides of the Wave Energy Converter (WEC) where air and water can be pumped in and out for the purpose of transportation and installation.
+The UniWave200 device operates partially submerged sitting on the seabed, with an opening on one side allowing the movement of the waves in and out of the chamber.
+Integrated structural steel pontoons attached to the sides of the Wave Energy Converter (WEC) allow air and water to be pumped in and out for the purpose of transportation and installation.

-The design of the UniWave200 has been modified from a bidirectional turbine which rotates in two directions, to a unidirectional turbine which rotates in one direction only, which is expected to result in a simpler and more robust design with high energy conversion efficiency and lower costs.
+The design of the UniWave200 was modified from a bidirectional turbine which rotates in two directions, to a unidirectional turbine which rotates in one direction only, with the simpler and more robust design aimed at improved energy conversion efficiency and lower costs.

 There are no moving parts below the water which means maintenance is only ever required to be performed on the easy-to-access areas of the device.